 Taxon Sampling, Genome Size, and Phylogeny

-Genome size data were available for 106 species of salamanders (out of a total of 763 currently named extant species), encompassing all ten salamander families and 35 of 68 genera (Supplemental Table 1) (AmphibiaWeb 2021).
-(Jetz and Pyron 2018){Gregory, 2021 #2}We transformed the data with natural logarithms prior to analysis.
-Our sampling includes representatives with diverse life histories: direct development, paedomorphosis, feeding metamorphosis, and non-feeding metamorphosis.
-Hereafter, we distinguish between "feeding" and "non-feeding metamorphosis", and use "metamorphosis" to indicate all species which undergo metamorphosis, whether feeding or non-feeding.
+We analyzed genome size data for 118 species of salamanders (out of a total of 766 currently named extant species), encompassing all ten salamander families and 33 of 68 genera (Supplemental Table 1) (AmphibiaWeb 2021).
+The dataset includes all species that 1) have publicly available genome size data, and 2) are represented in the VertLife database for phylogeny subsampling (www.vertlife.org) (Jetz and Pyron 2018){Gregory, 2021 #2}.
+We transformed the data with natural logarithms prior to analysis.
+Our sampling includes representatives with diverse life histories: direct development, paedomorphosis, plethodontid metamorphosis (i.e. synchronous with more extensive remodeling), and non-plethodontid metamorphosis (i.e. asynchronous with less extensive remodeling).
+Hereafter, we distinguish between "plethodontid metamorphosis" and "non-plethodontid metamorphosis,” and use "metamorphosis" to indicate all species that undergo metamorphosis (both plethodontid and non-plethodontid).
 Several lineages are facultative paedomorphs, which retain the ability to undergo metamorphosis under certain conditions.
 We coded these taxa as metamorphic, reflecting the experience of constraint, even if only occasionally, and supported by recent work examining the evolutionary impacts of facultative paedomorphosis (Bonett, et al. 2020).
-We {Jetz, 2018 #746}{Revell, 2012 #747}used a previously published phylogeny (Mueller, et al. 2008; Pyron and Wiens 2011; Vieites, et al. 2011; Zheng, et al. 2011) and estimated branch lengths on this topology using sequence data for two mitochondrial genes ⎯ cytochrome-b and 16S obtained from GenBank.
-Additional Sanger sequences were collected as necessary at the Colorado State University sequencing core facility or the Joint Genome Institute following (Mueller, et al. 2004) (Supplemental Table 1).
-Loci were aligned using MUSCLE (Edgar 2004).
-Branch lengths were estimated for each locus independently and then averaged, weighted by gene length.
-Branch lengths were estimated using RAxML (Stamatakis 2006) using the best-fit (AIC) model of nucleotide substitution in ModelTest 3.6 (Posada and Crandall 1998), with Cyt-b partitioned by codon.
-The resulting tree was ultrametricized using penalized likelihood implemented in r8s with the truncated Newton algorithm and cross validation to select the optimal smoothing parameter value (Sanderson 2003).
+We sampled 1,000 ultrametric phylogenetic trees for our 118 species from the pseudo-posterior distribution of the VertLife database (VertLife.org) {Jetz, 2018 #746} and computed mean branch lengths using consensus.edges in phytools v 0.7-90 {Revell, 2012 #747}.

 Models of Genome Size Evolution